-ORNL and Local Motors sign CRADA to enable rapid design and manufacturing of vehicles through direct digital manufacturing
+ORNL and Local Motors sign digital manufacturing agreement

 A new partnership between Local Motors and ORNL will explore vehicle design and construction using 3-D printing technologies.
 The project will make use of equipment at DOE's Manufacturing Demonstration Facility, such as the large-scale additive manufacturing machine operated here by ORNL's Peter Lloyd.

 Local Motors, Inc. and Oak Ridge National Laboratory have signed a new partnership to develop and deliver technology to produce the world’s first production 3-D printed vehicle.

 The cooperative research and development agreement (CRADA) between Local Motors and ORNL, part of the Department of Energy’s National Laboratory System, will explore making vehicle construction more efficient, including lower production time, costs, and part count, coupled with higher standards of control, safety, aesthetics and mechanical flexibility.
 The primary tool in this drive for efficiency is a combination of material science and cutting-edge advanced manufacturing techniques that are both additive and subtractive.

 “By invoking the principle of open-source, this partnership – and future efforts like it – will drive a true paradigm shift in hardware product development and automotive manufacturing technologies,” said Jay Rogers, Co-Founder and CEO of Local Motors.
 “Just as exciting as the vision of delivering the first direct digital manufactured car, is that we will be engaging future consumers to contribute and evangelize its creation.
 We are living in a time when speed to market trumps slow-going protectionism.
 Local Motors’ open development platform is what delivers this very speed.”